ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- H

-DODCE CITY
-ROLLER MILLS.

-The Dodge City Steam Roller Flouring Mills, first
-class in all that is required to do high grade work,
-will be in operation on and after Thursday, Octo­
-ber 7th.
-We will exchange Flour and Feed for

-WHEAT

-on liberal terms.
-Chopping feed a specialty.
-We ask you to bring your wheat in and give us a

-trial.
-All grades of
-Dodge City, Kansas.
-Low Rates to Las Vegas Hot Springs.
-Santa Fe route bas recently reduced its
-regular round-trip excursion rate for
-Las Vegas Hot Springs, N. M., to $21.
-Reopening of Montezuma botel there af­
-fords sumptuous accommodations at reas
-onable prices for tourists and invalids.
-Expert medical attendance.
-This is a
-delightful season for visiting Xew Mex­
-ico.Inquire of F. Gardner, Agt., A. T. &amp;
-S. F. R&#x27;y., Dodge City.
-w.
-J. black, (i. r.
-A.
-Climate Cure If you go soon enough
-to the right climate, say to the Salt River
-Valley of Arizona or tbe New Mexico
-health resorts.
-Unrivaled for the relief
-or cure of chronic lung and throat dis­
-eases.
-Constant sunshine, dry air,
-equable temperature.
-Descriptive pam­
-phlets mailed free.
-Tbey treat of alti­
-tude, temperature, humidity, hot springs,
-sanatoriums, cost of living, medical at­
-tendance, social advantages, etc. Ad­
-dress W. J. Black, G. P. A., A. T. &amp; S.
-F. Ry., Topeka, Kas.
 Hawthorne Truly Says : &#x27;&#x27;These
 railroads are positively tbe greatest
 blessings that tbe ages bave wrought out